hughbris/grav-theme-receptarr/README.md

 ![Receptarr](assets/readme_1.png)

-Receptarr is an adpatation of a self-described simple, modern, responsive, high-DPI, fully customizable, stylish blog Grav theme by [WebMan Design](http://themedemos.webmandesign.eu/).
+Receptarr is an adaptation of a self-described simple, modern, responsive, high-DPI, fully customizable, stylish blog Grav theme by [WebMan Design](http://themedemos.webmandesign.eu/).

 It features split-screen book-like design inspired by a ~~modern~~ cook book with emphasis on beautiful imagery and typography.